 Or will they?

 You’d be surprised, but modern video editing applications are now simpler, more intuitive and accessible than ever before.
 Take Animotica as an example.
-With it you gain access to a professional video editing app filled with both the basic and premium features for the price of – how much do you think – zero dollars and zero cents.
+With it you gain access to a professional video editing app filled with both the basic and premium features for the price of a cup of coffee.
+Though it’s free to use if you’re ok with watermark.
+You can download it here. 👇

-You’ll be able to ad, trim, ad effects, stickers, audio, Chroma Key, and much more in a super-convenient drag-and-drop interface absolutely free.
+You’ll be able to cut, trim, add effects, stickers, audio, Chroma Key, and much more in a super-convenient drag-and-drop interface absolutely free.

 We live in 2019.
 Internet safety is a thing.
 The web connects us to millions upon millions of people.
 Some of them are bitter, others point blank crazy.

-It is essential that you educate your children on Internet Safety before uploading any video featuring them to a public platform for the world to see.
+If you’re going to start a kids channel on YouTube, it is essential that you educate your children on Internet Safety before uploading any video featuring them to a public platform for the world to see!

 Using nicknames should be your rule of thumb.
 Never tell the internet your last name, your city or address, as well as any other information you consider sensitive.